-However, if you follow my instructions and have these important conversations with your caregivers, we CAN promise you this: you will significantly reduce, and even minimize, the risk your child faces from child sexual assault.
+However, if you follow my instructions and have these important conversations with your caregivers, we CAN promise you this: you will significantly reduce, and even minimize, the risk your child faces from child sexual abuse.

 It’s like putting your child in that car seat.
 There is no guarantee it will save their life in a car crash.
 But it will significantly improve their chance of survival.